How to keep your smart factory secure

 Author: Phil Muncaster

-The manufacturing sector is one of the driving forces behind the economy, contributing almost 12% of U.S. gross domestic product.
-And it's embracing emerging technologies like 5G, the Internet of Things (IoT) and edge computing to drive productivity and efficiency—the market for this smart factory technology is predicted to exceed $228 billion by 2027, a compound annual growth rate of 18.5% from 2022, according to MarketsandMarkets.
+The manufacturing sector is one of the driving forces behind the economy, contributing just over 10% of U.S. gross domestic product.
+And it's embracing emerging technologies like 5G, the Internet of Things (IoT) and edge computing to drive productivity and efficiency—the market for this smart factory technology is predicted to exceed $479 billion by 2029, a compound annual growth rate of 15.5% from 2024, according to MarketsandMarkets.
 Yet as with any new technology investment, cyber threat exposure must be considered.
 Capgemini Research Institute found that 79% of global organizations feel their cyber risk is higher in a smart factory than in a traditional manufacturing setting.1

 Unfortunately, understanding there's a problem and doing something about it are often two different things.
 Capgemini highlighted persistent challenges in the sector with early threat detection, security budgets and engagement with chief security officers (CSOs).
 To ensure your organization maximizes the opportunities smart technologies present, security considerations should be considered at the start of every implementation.